Touring Nutrition Education Program Seeks Teachers Who Rock

 Jump with Jill provide all of your costumes, equipment, and pays for all of your travel.

 After 2 years of service, Jump with Jill offers a Simple IRA retirement plan managed by American Funds.
-You may contribute up to $12,500 per year and the Company match depends on your contribution.
+You may contribute up to $13,000 per year (rate effective 2019) and the Company match depends on your contribution.
 The more you contribute, the more we match.
 We can match a maximum of 3% of gross salary.
 You can choose to put nothing in, or put in the maximum.

 Annual raises for exemplary performance.